mauslender/qa-automation-prompt/README.md

 ### The Bug

-There is a bug in this application pertaining to the format of names.
+There is a bug in this application about the format of names.
 The API will return a specific error when this happens - you are expected to find out the pattern of this error.

 ## Deliverable
 Create a private fork of this repository and send it over to @conanbatt for review.
 Please commit the request_logs database as you store data on it.

 You are expected to deliver a reproducible case of the bug, as well as a well-defined uptime number in your deliverable.

 ### Tips & Tricks

+- It's very important to give your best on this challenge.
+Please check the [Takehome Guide](https://docs.silver.dev/interview-ready/technical-fundamentals/guia-de-takehomes) to understand what makes an exceptional takehome.
 - Bonus points for doing this in Ruby (even if it’s not your main language).
 Otherwise, python or Javascript is preferred.
 - The Bug is not contrived - it does not require lateral thinking.
 - You are welcome to use tooling like Postman, but the deliverable must includes scripts that executre requests and read from the database.